FabulousFusionFood's Insect-based Recipes Home Page

 The collection of edible insects considered to be pests can contribute to reduced use of insecticides.
 Insects can also be reared, as they are in Thailand and they do not require land clearing to expand production (this can be done in industrial units).

 The most commonly consumed insects globally are reported to be beetles (Coleoptera) (31%), caterpillars (Lepidoptera) (18%) and bees, wasps and ants (Hymenoptera) (14%), followed by grasshoppers, locusts and crickets (Orthoptera) (13%), cicadas, leafhoppers, planthoppers, scale insects and true bugs (Hemiptera) (10%), termites (Isoptera) (3%), dragonflies (Odonata) (3%), flies (Diptera) (2%) and other orders (5%).
+Though they are actually crustaceans (relatives of crabs and prawns) being land animals, woodlice are often conflated with edible insects.
+I have included them in the list of recipes below for that reason, but I am making the conflation clear here.

 Unlike crustaceans, insects are much more variable in terms of flavour.
-For example, rickets taste like nuts, with a little smoky aftertaste; mealworms resemble smoked bacon, and ants have a distinctly lemony tang.
+For example, crickets taste like nuts, with a little smoky aftertaste; mealworms resemble smoked bacon, and ants have a distinctly lemony tang.
 Having eaten various insects, arachnids and arthropods around the world, I understand the potential importance of insects as a protein source.
 As a result I am starting to make a collection of insect-based recipes available on these pages.

 The alphabetical list of all the insect-based recipes on this site follows, (limited to 100 recipes per page).
 There are 14 recipes in total: